mloporchio/chromium-downloader-script/README.md

 # chromium-downloader-script
-A simple bash script which downloads the latest Chromium version for your platform.
+A simple bash script which downloads the latest Chromium version for your platform.</br>
-This script may be useful if you wish to update your web browser to the latest nightly build.
+This script may be useful if you wish to update your web browser to the latest nightly build.</br>
 Works fine on Linux and macOS.

 Usage: